 Whether light novels have any literary value is really in the eye of the beholder.
 There are strong arguments for or against these novels as literature, and a great deal of it has to do with the quality of writing.

 It’s hard to say that light novels are written well or poorly, simply because there are so many of them.
 There are, of course, thousands of truly terrible light novels – just as there are thousands of truly terrible traditional novels.
 Poor writing is more the fault of greedy publishers than the genre itself.

 Are light novels good?
 It depends on what you’re looking for.
 Most are of the quality of level of young adult novels, with all the good and bad that entails.

-Popular Light Novels in 2016
+Popular Light Novels

 Every year sees a new crop of light novels released.
 While some are part of long running series, others are entirely new.
 Regardless of their originality, some stand out more than others.
 Below are some of the most popular light novels released in 2016.

 Your name is a light novel based on an anime, which is the reverse of the usual process.
 It is, however, one that’s been particularly well received.
 This light novel has sold over a million copies and has been licensed for translation in the United States.

 A fairly typical body-swap plot, this novel tends to be a fairly good fit for male and female readers alike.
 It’s got a lot of the same elements one would find a typical young adult romance novel, albeit with a supernatural twist.
 It’s not surprising, then, that it will be adapted for the English-speaking market.